 Buying healthy food for a whole family makes me feel like I’m constantly in the grocery store.

-More bananas, more apples, more spinach, more butter… (darn those healthy chocolate chip cookies!).
+More bananas, more apples, more spinach, more butter… (darn those Healthy Chocolate Chip Cookies!).

-How to Grocery Shop Once a Month
+How to Create a Basic Grocery List for a Month

-I will always be an advocate for planning first, AND THEN shopping, so I recommend starting with a one-month meal plan before you leave the house.
+I will always be an advocate for planning first AND THEN shopping, so I recommend starting with a one-month meal plan before you leave the house.

-You can follow my quick tutorial on how to meal plan once a month here, or if you really need the hand-holding, you can get my course, Meal Planning Bootcamp.
+You can follow my quick tutorial on how to meal plan once a month here, or if you need the hand-holding, you can get my course, Meal Planning Bootcamp.
 You can master my easy 5-step meal planning process in less than a week and start racking up the grocery savings immediately!

 Do this for ALL breakfasts, lunches, dinners, snacks, and desserts.
 Also, double-check your list so you know you aren’t missing anything when you go shopping.

 (If you don’t know how to plan for breakfasts or lunches, I teach that too in my course Meal Planning Bootcamp!)